Tristan: Legend

 In the 13th century, during the great period of prose romances, the Roman de Tristan en prose, or the Prose Tristan, became one of the most popular works of its time.
 This long, sprawling, and often lyrical work (the modern edition takes up thirteen volumes) follows Tristan from the traditional legend into the realm of Arthur where Tristan participates in the quest for the Holy Grail.
 An important innovation of the novel is that Tristan, pursued by the hatred of King Mark, must take refuge in the kingdom of Logres and the court of King Arthur.
 From now on, he leads the life of a knight-errant, performing the greatest chivalric exploits that place him among the best Arthurian knights.
-Its great success spawned many Italian (such as the Tavola Ritonda) and other rewrites and influenced works.
+Its great success spawned many Italian (such as the Italian Tavola Ritonda) and other rewrites and influenced works.
 Among these was the French Post-Vulgate Cycle that combined it with a shortened version of the Vulgate Cycle, elements of which itself had been earlier used in the Prose Tristan.

 In Gottfried's version, Tristan is the son of Queen Blancheflor and King Rivalen.
 In the tellings since the Prose Tristan, his parents are Queen Helyabel (English Elizabeth, also known as Eliabel and as Eliabella in Italy) and Meliodas, King of Lyonesse.

 A son of Tristan and Iseult (Iseut) is the eponymous hero of the 14th-century French romance Ysaÿe le Triste (Ysaye the Sad).
 I Due Tristani ("The Two Tristans"), a 1555 Italian adaptation of the Spanish Don Tristan de Leonis, features another son of Tristan, Tristan the Younger.
 It emphasized romantic themes, following a trend of interest in more sentimental novels.